What is anthrax?

-There is a vaccine against anthrax, but it is not approved for widespread use because it has never been comprehensively tested in human trials.
+There is a vaccine against anthrax, but it is not normally available to the general public.
 It is not normally recommended for those at slight or occasional risk and isn’t of value in the short term.

 I make drums – what can I do to protect myself?

-Persons engaged in making drums should only use animal hides that have been processed to reduce the chance of infectious disease transmission.
-Anyone with ongoing exposure to untreated animal hides should consider adopting the following measures:
+People who make drums should only use animal hides (skins) that have been processed to reduce the chance of infectious disease transmission.
+Anyone with ongoing exposure to untreated animal hides (skins) should consider adopting the following measures:

-- Conduct work in well-ventilated areas that do not exhaust to other work or living areas
+- Work in a well-ventilated workspace that does not exhaust into other work or living areas

-- Avoid where possible shaking, beating or scraping hides vigorously.
+- Avoid where possible or reduce activities that raise dust (dry sweeping, or using compressed air; shaking, beating or scraping hides vigorously).